 - the manager’s proposed German salary.

-If your company is incorporating a subsidiary in Germany and would like to send an employee of the parent company to manage the German subsidiary, we can help you decide which employment-based residence permit is most appropriate.
+If your company is incorporating a subsidiary in Germany and would like to send an employee of the parent company to Germany as a manager, we can help you decide which employment-based residence permit is most appropriate and offer you comprehensive business immigration services.

-Persons seeking to start a business in Germany as an entrepreneur may be able to obtain a German residence permit.
+Persons seeking to start a business in Germany as an entrepreneur may be able to obtain a German residence permit for business immigration.
 The requirements to obtain a residence permit as an entrepreneur are diverse.
-Most importantly, a business plan needs to be submitted to the authorities.
+Most importantly, a business plan needs to be submitted to the German authorities.

 - It should include detailed information about: